marl/openl3/docs/index.rst

 The audio and image embedding models provided here are published as part of [1], and are based on the Look, Listen and Learn approach [2].
 For details about the embedding models and how they were trained, please see:

 `Look, Listen and Learn More: Design Choices for Deep Audio Embeddings <http://www.justinsalamon.com/uploads/4/3/9/4/4394963/cramer_looklistenlearnmore_icassp_2019.pdf>`_ |br|
-Jason Cramer, Ho-Hsiang Wu, Justin Salamon, and Juan Pablo Bello. |br|
+Aurora Cramer, Ho-Hsiang Wu, Justin Salamon, and Juan Pablo Bello. |br|
 IEEE Int.
 Conf. on Acoustics, Speech and Signal Processing (ICASSP), pages 3852-3856, Brighton, UK, May 2019. |br|